-- ✓ Who is internally involved in the execution of the project? - ✓ What are the assigned roles and responsibilities of individuals working on the project? - ✓ How is the project structured / organised?
+- ✓ Who is internally involved in the execution of the project? - √ What are the assigned roles and responsibilities of individuals working on the project? - ✓ How is the project structured / organised?

-Project organogram / project organisation chart
+Project organogram / project organisation chart ✓ Five types of organizational structures

 The implementation of a project depends on several people to make decisions, to provide information, to carry out activities and to monitor and report throughout the project.
 It is important to clarify and agree upon the structure of the project organisation and task division before the start of the project.